The rank 8 case of a conjecture on square-zero upper triangular matrices: Introduction

-When $k$ is an algebraically closed field of characteristic $2$, Carlsson in \cite{Carlssonbeta} and {\cite{Carlsson1986}} showed that the algebraic analogue of the conjecture is equivalent to a conjecture in commutative algebra: \begin{conjecture} Let $k$ be an algebraically closed field and $A=k[y_1,\ldots,y_r]$ the polynomial ring over $k$ in the variables $y_1,\ldots,y_r$ of degree $-1$.
-If $M$ is a free, finitely generated $dg$-$A$-module, $H_*(M)\neq 0$, and $\dim_k H_*(M)<\infty$, then $N:=\dim_A M\geq 2^r$. \end{conjecture} For $r\leq 3$, the above conjecture was verified by Carlsson \cite{Carlsson2} when the characteristic of $k$ is $2$, by Allday and Puppe \cite{AlldayPuppeEski} when $k$ is the rational numbers, and by Avramov, Buchweitz, and Iyengar \cite{Avramov} for regular rings without any restriction on the characteristic of $k$.
+When $k$ is an algebraically closed field of characteristic $2$, Carlsson in \cite{Carlssonbeta} and \cite{Carlsson1986} showed that the algebraic analogue of the conjecture is equivalent to a conjecture in commutative algebra: \begin{conjecture} Let $k$ be an algebraically closed field and $A=k[y_1,\ldots,y_r]$ the polynomial ring over $k$ in the variables $y_1,\ldots,y_r$ of degree $-1$.
+If $M$ is a free, finitely generated $\mathrm{dg}$-$A$-module, $\Homology_*(M)\neq 0$, and $\dim_k \Homology_*(M)< \infty$, then $N:=\Rank_A M\geq 2^r$. \end{conjecture} For $r\leq 3$, the above conjecture was verified by Carlsson \cite{Carlsson2} when the characteristic of $k$ is $2$, by Avramov, Buchweitz, and Iyengar \cite{Avramov} for regular rings without any restriction on the characteristic of $k$.
+An analogue of the conjecture for the rational numbers was proved by Allday and Puppe \cite{AlldayPuppeEski}.
+Recently, VandeBogert and Walker \cite{KellerWalker} proved that the Total rank conjecture related to the Betti numbers of $M$ holds for the rings of characteristic two.